michaeljmartin28/peek509/README.md

-# peekx509 README
+# peek509 README

-This is the README for your extension "peekx509".
-After writing up a brief description, we recommend including the following sections.
+Peek509 is a lightweight VS Code extension that lets developers instantly decode and inspect X.509 certificates from PEM files or selected text.

 ## Features